If you resell web hosting, selling virtual private servers (VPS) can be a lucrative new strand to your business.

 - What your approach is to resolving issues, and how you communicate with them during the process.

-- For Unmanaged VPS, it’s important that you’re clear about support being limited to the network and hardware – unless you want to offer your own specialist support of software and operating systems.
+- For Self-Managed VPS, it’s important that you’re clear about support being limited to the network and hardware – unless you want to offer your own specialist support of software and operating systems.

-A customer who isn’t familiar with the web industry wants to know:
+A customer who isn’t familiar with the web industry wants to know that:

 - Your website is easy to navigate and your explanations are clear and straightforward, without technical jargon